firatbatar/firatbatar.github.io/README.md

 ## Features

 - About Me: Providing information about my background, skills, and interests.
-- Portfolio: Displaying my projects and work samples.
+- Projects: Displaying my projects and work samples.
 <!-- - Blog: Sharing my thoughts, experiences, and tutorials. -->
 <!-- - Contact: Allowing visitors to get in touch with me. -->